PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Introduction

-Implementing non-interactive PPML becomes increasingly difficult as model depth increases.
-While \textit{bootstrapping} enables evaluation of arbitrarily deep models by refreshing ciphertexts, it is an expensive operation in FHE and remains the main scalability bottleneck.
-To avoid this cost, prior work has relied on \textit{Leveled Fully Homomorphic Encryption} (LFHE) (see \S\ref{sec:lfhe} for details).
+Implementing non-interactive PPML becomes increasingly difficult with deeper models.
+While \textit{bootstrapping} enables evaluation of arbitrarily deep models, it is an expensive operation in FHE and remains the main scalability bottleneck.
+To avoid this cost, the literature has relied on \textit{Leveled Fully Homomorphic Encryption} (LFHE).
 LFHE eliminates bootstrapping and allows faster private inference, but its computation is bounded by a fixed multiplicative depth determined by encryption parameters.
-As a result, the size and complexity of neural networks that can be evaluated under LFHE are strictly limited. \textit{The deepest CNNs shown to run with LFHE alone are AlexNet and VGG-11}, as demonstrated by~\citet{sisyphus}.
-Larger models such as ResNet-20 or ResNet-32 have so far required bootstrapping.
-For example, AutoFHE executes ResNet-20 inference with at least five bootstrapping layers~\citep{autofhe}, which leads to heavy computational costs.
-In this work, we focus on ResNet~\citep{resnet}, as it is widely adopted in state-of-the-art evaluations and is well-suited for efficient and low-latency deployment.
+As a result, the size and complexity of neural networks that can be evaluated under LFHE are strictly limited. \textit{The deepest CNNs shown to run with LFHE alone are AlexNet and VGG-11}~\cite{sisyphus}.
+Larger models have so far required bootstrapping.
+Consequently, modern deep CNNs have largely been regarded as incompatible with LFHE, and bootstrapping has become the default mechanism to address this limitation despite its high computational cost.
+For example, AutoFHE executes ResNet-32 inference with 8 or 19 bootstrapping layers in its lower- or higher-accuracy configuration, respectively~\cite{autofhe}, resulting in heavy computational costs.

+This paper revisits the prevailing assumption that modern deep CNNs are incompatible with LFHE.
+We argue that heavy reliance on bootstrapping has obscured a large, underexplored optimization space.
+In FHE-based PPML, multiplicative depth directly determines the encryption parameters and the frequency of bootstrapping operations needed during evaluation, both of which have a dominant impact on inference time.
+Crucially, the multiplicative depth of CNNs is not an immutable property of the model architecture itself, but emerges from how its computation is realized.
+The network structure, degree of polynomial activations, linear transformations, data layout, function implementations, and placement of rescaling operations collectively govern depth.
+Careful analysis and optimization of these components and their interactions can substantially reduce multiplicative depth without changing model functionality.
+By aggressively minimizing multiplicative depth at every level of the model, rather than compensating for inefficiencies with bootstrapping, we show that deep CNNs can be evaluated efficiently under LFHE.

+Guided by this philosophy, our goal is to design the \textit{fastest non-interactive PPML framework that does not compromise accuracy}, under LFHE.
+We achieve this by combining four techniques: (i) low-degree polynomial activations that attain the theoretical minimum multiplicative depth for non-linear activation functions, (ii) a suite of structural optimizations that remove redundant operations, (iii) an ensemble-based strategy that recovers accuracy to near-ReLU levels, and (iv) a clustering technique to speed up the computation of convolutional layers.
+Importantly, while this work focuses on LFHE, the proposed techniques are not limited to it.
+They can be applied with FHE to run very deep models while substantially reducing the number of required bootstrapping operations.